ghostwond3r/Self-Way/README.md

 * Project developed for NBP - NewBloodProject
 * Built to learn ethical hacking on your own.
 * Includes guides, tutorials, cheat sheets and tools.
-* Each ressources have been write in Markdown.
+* Each ressource has been written in Markdown.
 * The Guide is accessible directly from command line (thanks to Glow).

 </br>